Joaquín de Agüero: Independence conspiracy and execution

 As a consequence of the local anti-colonial tradition, and continental influences, he took up arms and left for the manigua (relatively inaccessible fields and mountains), compromising his social position and economic privileged, to fight against the Colonial Spanish America.

-He presided over the "Liberating Society of Port-au-Prince".
+He presided over the "Liberating Society of Puerto Príncipe".
 Printed pamphlets against the colonial government.
 Despite gathering several rebel groups around him, the lack of organization and little military knowledge turned against them.
 What they counted on, led them to fail in all their actions, as was the case with the attempted capture of the City of Las Tunas, some 130 km southeast of Camagüey.

 As a result of the intense persecution by the Spanish troops, he decides to try to flee to the United States.
 He, nevertheless, is betrayed, captured and tortured on the way back to the city of Puerto Príncipe (Camagüey).
 There he is sentenced to the penalty of garrote but the executioner was poisoned, He was shot in the company of three of his companions. on August 12, 1851 in what was then called Sabana de Méndez, today plaza It bears his name, This is located at the end of Avenida de los Mártires, in the north of the city of Camagüey.